SamCurtis26/Crash/README.md

 view(crash2020)
 view(crash2021)
 ```
-Then I needed to arrange the months in each datasets to chronological order because R will by default arrange the results in alphabetical order.
+Then I needed to arrange the months in each datasets to chronological order because R will, by default, arrange the results in alphabetical order.
 ```r
 #### Total Number of Accidents Per Year ####